RIFLE: Imputation and Robust Inference from Low Order Marginals: Robust Linear Regression in the Presence of Missing Values

 \subsection{A Distributionally Robust Formulation of Linear Regression}

-As we mentioned above, for solving the linear regression problem, we only need to estimate the second-order moments of the data ($\bX^T \bX$ and $\bX^T \by$).
+As we mentioned above, to solve the linear regression problem, we only need to estimate the second-order moments of the data ($\bX^T \bX$ and $\bX^T \by$).
 Thus, the distributionally robust formulation described in~\eqref{eq: general_framework} is equivalent to the following optimization problem for the linear regression model:

-where the last constraint guarantees that the covariance matrix is positive semi-definite.
-To compute confidence intervals in the above formulation we specialize Algorithm~\ref{alg: estimating_confidence_interval_length} to the linear regression problem.
-Let $\bM$ be the mask of the input data matrix $\bX$ defined as:
+where the last constraint guarantees that the covariance matrix is positive and semi-definite.
+We dicuss the procedure of estimating the confidence intervals ($\bb_0, \bC_0, \boldsymbol{\delta},$ and $\boldsymbol{\Delta}$) in Appendix~\ref{appendix: estimating_low_orders}.

-Assume that $m_{ij} = (\bM^T \bM)_{ij}$, which is the number of rows in the dataset where both features $i$ and $j$ are available.
-To estimate the confidence intervals for $\bC_{ij}$, we select multiple ($k$) samples of size $N = m_{ij}$ from the rows where both features are available.
-Each one of these samples with size $m_{ij}$ are obtained by applying a bootstrap sampler (sampling with replacement) on the $m_{ij}$ rows where both features are available.
-Then, for each sample we compute the second-order moment of two features.
-Let $\bS^2_{ij}$ be the variance of the these $k$ estimations.
-We set $\boldsymbol{\Delta_{ij}} = c \bS_{ij}$, where $c$ is a hyper-parameter determining the level of robustness.
-A larger $c$ corresponds to bigger confidence intervals and thus a more robust estimator.
-However, $c$ leads to very large confidence intervals that can adversely affect the performance of the trained model.
-Algorithm~\ref{alg: estimating_confidence_intervals} summarizes this procedure of computing confidence intervals.

-Fixing $\bb$ and $\bC$, the minimization problem in~\eqref{robust_linear_regression} has a closed form solution with respect to $\theta$.
-To solve the inner maximization problem, we apply the projected gradient ascent to $\bC$ and $\bb$.
-Note that the projection to the box constraint $\bC_0 - c\boldsymbol{\Delta} \leq \bC \leq \bC_0 + c\boldsymbol{\Delta}$ can be done entriwise and has the following closed form:

-However, the projection to the set of positive semi-definite matrices requires a singular value decomposition (SVD) of $\bC$ at each iteration.
-Moreover, satisfying both constraints simultaneously is a challenging problem and cannot be done in closed-form.
-To avoid this complexity and time-consuming singular value decomposition at each iteration, we relax the problem by removing the PSD constraint on $\bC$.
-This relaxation does not drastically change the performance of the algorithm as our experiments show in Section~\ref{sec: numerical_results}.
-In Section~\ref{subsec: admm} we propose an algorithm for solving the original problem efficiently.
-Algorithm~\ref{alg: Min_Max_Regression}, demonstrates the steps of optimizing problem~\eqref{robust_linear_regression}.
-At each iteration of the algorithm, we first perform one step of projected gradient ascent on matrix $\bC$ and $\bb$, then we solve the minimization problem with respect to $\theta$ for the updated $\bC$ and $\bb$ exactly.